0xmons/0xmons-blog/contents/cthulhu.md

 ![etherscan TX](https://i.imgur.com/Or4kHGT.png)

-In this transaction, the `bytes` passed in from the `Data` field encode the data for one 0xmon, and we can access this from any front-end we choose.
-But, this data is also not available to other smart contracts.
-This is the another drawback to using calldata (aside from the availability of a connection to a full node).
-However, for the 0xmons project, I decided the trade-off was worth it to enable the most affordable encoding of the full animation.
+In this transaction, the `bytes` passed in from the `Data` field encode the data for one 0xmon, and we can access this from any front-end we choose, as long as we have a connection to a node.
+With tools like Infura and Etherscan, such info is generally available.
+However, this data is also not available to other smart contracts.
+This is the other drawback to using calldata (aside from the availability of a connection to a full node).
+For the 0xmons project, I decided the trade-off was worth it to enable the most affordable encoding of the full animation.

 Then, once we have the input stored, we can save the transaction hash in a mapping on the contract so we know which hash to lookup in the future.
 Unfortunately, there's one more gotcha–transactions do not have access to their own hash.
 This means we can't make both store the data (via the input) and update the on-chain mapping in one function call.
 So what actually happens is: First, we make an "empty" transaction to store the encoed data.
 Then, we make a call to the registry contract to store the transaction hash from the first transaction.